-(g) Time of Taking Effect - If a majority of the votes cast on the question is in the affirmative, the measure shall be deemed to be effective forthwith, unless a later date is specified in such measure; provided, however, that no such measure shall be deemed to be adopted if fewer than twenty percent of the total number of voters of the town, as of the date of the most recent town election, participate at such election.
+(g) Time of Taking Effect - If a majority of the votes cast on the question is in the affirmative, the measure shall be deemed to be effective forthwith, unless a later date is specified in such measure; provided, however, that no such measure shall be deemed to be adopted if fewer than twenty percent of the total number of voters of the city, as of the date of the most recent city election, participate at such election.

 SECTION 7-10 CITIZEN REFERENDUM PROCEDURES.

-(a) Petition, Effect on Final Vote - If, within twenty days following the date on which the town council or the school committee has voted finally to approve of any measure, a petition signed by a number of voters equal to fifteen percent of the total number of voters as of the date of the most recent town election and addressed to the town council or to the school committee, as the case may be, against the measure or any part thereof is filed with the secretary of the school committee or clerk of the council, the effective date of such measure shall be temporarily suspended.
-The school committee or the town council shall forthwith reconsider its vote on such measure or part thereof, and, if such measure is not rescinded the town council shall provide for the submission of the question for a determination by the voters either at a special election which it may call at its convenience, or within such time as may be requested by the school committee, or at the next regular town election, but pending such submission and determination the effect of such measure shall continue to be suspended.
+(a) Petition, Effect on Final Vote - If, within twenty days following the date on which the city council or the school committee has voted finally to approve of any measure, a petition signed by a number of voters equal to fifteen percent of the total number of voters as of the date of the most recent city election and addressed to the city council or to the school committee, as the case may be, against the measure or any part thereof is filed with the secretary of the school committee or clerk of the council, the effective date of such measure shall be temporarily suspended.
+The school committee or the city council shall forthwith reconsider its vote on such measure or part thereof, and, if such measure is not rescinded the city council shall provide for the submission of the question for a determination by the voters either at a special election which it may call at its convenience, or within such time as may be requested by the school committee, or at the next regular city election, but pending such submission and determination the effect of such measure shall continue to be suspended.

 (b) Certain Initiative Provisions to Apply - The petition described in this section shall be termed a referendum petition and insofar as applicable, Section 7-9 (a), (b) and (e) shall apply to such referendum petitions, except that the words "measure or part thereof protested against" shall be deemed to replace the word "measure" in said sections wherever it may occur and the word "referendum" shall be deemed to replace the word "initiative" wherever it may occur in said sections.